Swadhyaya Movement: Beliefs

-Swadhyay is a Sanskrit word.
-In the Parivar, Swadhyay means the study, knowledge, and discovery of the ‘Self’.
-The ‘Self’ or the ‘I’ is the indwelling spirit underlying the ego, the intellect, and the mind.
-Swadhyay involves studying, discovering, knowing, and understanding one's true and inner self and paying due respect to other selves.
-It is a "journey to work out a unity in a multiverse of cultures and world views, of harmonizing the self with a network of relationships, of creating and maintaining vital connections between self, society, and God, of knowing and enriching human action with sacredness."

-The teachers in the Swadhyay Parivar assert that it is not a sect, a cult, a creed, a tradition, an institution, or even an organization.
-It is not an organized religion.
+The teachers in the Swadhyay Parivar assert that it is not a sect, a cult, a creed, a tradition, an institution, an organization, or even an organized religion.
+It is believed to be an attitude of the mind.
 It does not require any membership or vows.
 It is not initiated to be an agitation or a revolution.
 Swadhyay is independent of caste, religion, nationality, color, education, and one's status in society.
 Swadhyay is about individual transformation through spiritual awareness.
-It is an attitude of the mind.
-Swadhyay is the right perspective or the vision, which enables one to understand deeper aspects of spirituality and devotion.
-The basic fundamental thought that Swadhyay emphasizes is the concept of indwelling God.
+Swadhyay is the right perspective or vision, which enables one to understand deeper aspects of spirituality and devotion.
+The basic fundamental thought that Swadhyay emphasizes is the concept of an indwelling God.
 ‘God dwells within’ i.e. ‘God exists within me and within everyone else’.
 All are children of the Divine.
 Hence, Swadhyay establishes the Divine Brotherhood under the Fatherhood of God i.e. ‘the other is not ‘other’, but he is my divine brother.’
-Blood relationship is extended to a relationship through the Blood Maker.
-The concept of the traditional family is extended to the Divine Family.
-This is a natural extension of the concept of an indwelling God.
-The concept looks very simple.
-However, for almost all of those who have come into deeper contact with Swadhyay, it has brought about a permanent transformation in their lives.
+The concept of the traditional family is extended to the Divine Family which is understood as a natural extension of the concept of an indwelling God.
 The very understanding that God resides within me makes me divine and worthy of respect.
 It also inspires the view that God or divinity is everywhere, present in all living things, and therefore all should be treated with respect and devotion.
 Thus, the concept of an indwelling God motivates people to care for the welfare of others.